THE MOST BEAUTIFUL PLACES IN BAVARIA TO VISIT

 Most of the lake lies in the Berchtesgaden National Park, which makes it a protected area.
 While boats cruise the lake, the water is so clean that you could even drink out of it, thanks to those boats being electric.

 Add some hiking and a boat cruise to your Bavaria list.
-This way, you will see the St. Bartholomä, which is a popular pilgrimage church and, according to the boat captain, one of the most photographed buildings in the world (not sure about that though).
+This way, you will see St. Bartholomä, a popular pilgrimage church and, according to the boat captain, one of the most photographed buildings in the world (not sure about that, though).

-Obersee – which is just behind the Königssee – is reason enough to do the boat cruise.
+Obersee – a lake just behind Königssee – is reason enough to do the boat cruise.
 Get out at “Salet“ boat station and, after a ten-minute hike, you have the next treat for your eyes.